2018: Power Up!

 This year’s official game description of Lunacy from FIRST: Lunacy is played on a 54’ by 74’ low friction field.
 Robots are equipped with slippery wheels and payload trailers.
 Lunacy game pieces are “Orbit Balls” designated as Moon Rocks, Empty Cells, or Super Cells.
 Two three-team robot alliances collect and score Orbit Balls in trailers attached to the opposing teams’ robots.
 Human players are positioned around the perimeter of the arena and can score from their stations.

 Robots are autonomous during the first 15 seconds of play and teleported for the remaining two minutes.
-Trailers begin each match empty, but robots may be loaded with up to seven Moon Rocks by their team prior to the start of match.
+Trailers begin each match empty, but robots may be loaded with up to seven Moon Rocks by their team prior to the start of the match.
 Human players are equipped with 20 Moon Rocks, less the number they load into their robot, and a quantity of Empty and Super Cells determined by the outcome of their previous match.
 If a team has not yet played a match, the human player receives 4 Empty Cells and 2 Super Cells.

 Moon Rocks and Empty Cells are scored in an opponent’s trailer, at any time and by any player are worth 2 points.
 Super Cells scored in an opponent’s trailer are worth 15 points.
-Super Cells must be “activated” before then can be played.
+Super Cells must be “activated” before they can be played.
 Activation occurs when a robot delivers an Empty Cell from their Outpost to their Fueling Station.
 Empty Cells can be delivered throughout the match.
 Super Cells may only be played during the last 20 seconds of the match.

 2008: FIRST Overdrive

 Two alliances of three teams race around a track.
 Over the track is an overpass.
-While racing around the track to score points, robots race with the track balls around the field and have the option of either herding them under the overpass or hurdling them over the overpass.
+While racing around the track to score points, robots race with the trackballs around the field and have the option of either herding them under the overpass or hurdling them over the overpass.
 Bonuses are awarded to alliances with their trackballs ending on top of the overpass

 Two alliances of three teams aim to place rings on a rack in the centre of the field.
 Points are awarded on a basis of how many rings are in a row.
 Black tubes can be used to veto rings on the opposing alliance.
 Bonuses are awarded to alliances that can lift robots approximately one foot off the ground.